tonethar/IGME-430-Spring-2021/projects/project-1.md

 4) Must use CircleCI for testing - the "test" script will be run by CircleCI, and a green checkmark will appear on the GitHub repo

+5) Must have this "chromeinspect" script for debugging:

+  - `"chromeinspect": "echo \"Now in DEBUG mode.
+Head to 'chrome://inspect'\";node --inspect ./src/index.js"`
+  - I will test this by typing `npm run chromeinspect`

 5) Other code standards:

     - code must be well-commented.
 Every function/method must have a comment describing its purpose